weppos/breadcrumbs_on_rails/README.md

     end

-In your controller, call `add_breadcrumb` to push a new element on the breadcrumb stack. <tt>add_breadcrumb</tt> requires two arguments: the name of the breadcrumb and the target path.
+In your controller, call `add_breadcrumb` to push a new element on the breadcrumb stack. `add_breadcrumb` requires two arguments: the name of the breadcrumb and the target path.
 See the section "Breadcrumb Element" for more details about name and target class types.
 The third, optional argument is a Hash of options to customize the breadcrumb.

 You can use the same definer as in the configuration, by calling `definer`, except that it will create a volatile block by default.
 During the rendering, volatile breadcrumbs/flags will merge with statics ones or override them if they have the same name.
 Doing that, you can define default flags in the configuration, and change their values in the controllers.

     class MyController

       add_breadcrumb "home", :root_path
       add_breadcrumb "my", :my_path

       # you may specify the breadcrumbs you want to use instead of the default one
-    add_breadcrumb "my", :my_path, :breadcrumb => :bottomMenu
+      add_breadcrumb "my", :my_path, :breadcrumb => :bottom_menu

       # to add sub-menu (alternate breadcrumbs for the same level)
       add_breadcrumb :users, :users_path do |bread|
         # add submenu using a symbol for translation (see translation below)
         bread.add_child :accounts, :accounts_path
         # or a string
         bread.add_child "Profiles", :profiles_path
       end

       # to add a breadcrumb for current view
       add_breadcrumb_for_current "My profile"

       # definer takes as argument the symbol name of the breadcrumb/flags to use
-    definer :mainMenu do |d|
+      definer :main_menu do |d|
         d.add_breadcrumb :home, :root_path
         d.add_breadcrumb :bien, :root_path
       end

       # definer in the controller takes the same optional argument as in the configuration, to pass options.
-    definer :mainMenu, :flag_for_breadcrumb => true do |d|
+      definer :main_menu, :flag_for_breadcrumb => true do |d|
         d.add_breadcrumb :folder, :folders_path

         # volatile flags override statics ones
         d.set_flag :visits_icon_flag, :valid
       end

       def index
         # ...

         add_breadcrumb "index", index_path
       end

       def create
         # definer in the controller takes the same optional argument as in the configuration, to pass options.
         # By default, volatile blocks are defined in the controller.
 You may use the <tt>static</tt> option to create static block.
-      definer :mainMenu, :flag_for_breadcrumb => true, :static => true do |d|
+        definer :main_menu, :flag_for_breadcrumb => true, :static => true do |d|
           d.add_breadcrumb :account, :account_path

           # flags attributes can be set here
           d.set_flag :home, true
           d.set_flag :bien, false

           # you can use as may flag as you need.
           # theses options are accessible in your builders (see below)
           d.add_breadcrumb :cart, :cart_path, :right_icon => :cart_icon_flag

           # and flag can be set with any value, boolean, or symbols for example
           d.set_flag :cart_icon_flag, :waiting
         end
       end

     end

 In your view, you can render the breadcrumb menu with the `render_breadcrumbs` helper.